 His mission was dangerous.
-It was a spy mission during which, Fortune had to steal 13 thousand tea seedlings of Chinese tea plants (Camellia sinensis) from China to India on behalf of the British East India Company.
+It was a spy mission during which Fortune had to steal 13 thousand tea seedlings of Chinese tea plants (Camellia sinensis) from China to India on behalf of the British East India Company.

-Everything began on May 7, 1848, Fortune was working with the plants at Chelsea Physic Garden, London, when he was suddenly visited by Professor John Forbes Boyle, a famous botanist, and adviser at the East India Company.
+Everything began on May 7, 1848.
+Fortune was working with the plants at Chelsea Physic Garden, London when he was suddenly visited by Professor John Forbes Boyle, a famous botanist and adviser at the East India Company.

 He wondered if Fortune might think of going out for tea-hunting in China.
-The conditions were extremely generous; Fortune would get 500 pounds - five times as much as he earned in the Chelsea garden.
+The conditions were highly generous; Fortune would get 500 pounds - five times as much as he earned in the Chelsea garden.

-It was a tempting offer and he agreed.
+It was a tempting offer, and he agreed.